 The preparation of financial statements in conformity with IFRS requires management to make judgments, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
-The reader is referred to Valeura's audited consolidated financial statements for the year ended December 31, 2022, and the March 31, 2023, condensed interim consolidated statements for a description of estimates and judgments.
-The reader is also referred to the June 30, 2022, condensed interim consolidated statements of loss and comprehensive loss for new accounting policies during the period.
+The reader is referred to the Annual Financial Statements, and the interim consolidated statements for a description of estimates and judgments.
+The reader is also referred to the new accounting policies during Q3 2023 .